About the Editors

 Before coming to the United States in 1996, Dr. Singhal taught with the Calgary Board of Education, Chinook College, Victoria School LINC program, Calgary Immigrant Women's Association, Mount Royal College (Calgary, Canada), and the Creative Language Group (Montreal, Canada).
 She received a B.A. in English Literature and a B.Ed. from the University of Calgary, and an M.Ed. in Teaching English as a Second Language from McGill University.
 She is the recipient of a number of awards, the most recent being the Excellence in Teaching Award and Innovative Teaching Practices.
 She has presented at numerous local, national and international conferences.
 She has also held workshops on reading instruction, and language teaching and the Internet.
 Some of her publications including her research on literacy and technology, and second language reading have appeared in Language Teaching and Research, ON-CALL: The Australian Journal of Computers and Language Education, Arizona Reading Journal, ELT News and Views, and Language Learning and Technology.

-Dr. Singhal has recently completed two books, Teaching Reading to Adult Second Language Learners: Theoretical Foundations, Pedagogical Issues, and Current Issues and Landing a College Job: A Practical Guide for English, ESL, and Foreign Language Job Seekers.
-She is currently working on a reading skills textbook, In the News: Reading Activities for ESL Learnersand a multimedia program designed to improve the academic reading skills of college-level students.
-Her most recent projects have been Script-O! and the organization of the First and Second International Conference on Second and Foreign Language Teaching and Research.
+Dr. Singhal has published widely including two books, Teaching Reading to Adult Second Language Learners: Theoretical Foundations, Pedagogical Issues, and Current Issues and Landing a College Job: A Practical Guide for English, ESL, and Foreign Language Job Seekers.

 John I. Liontas (Ph.D. in Second Language Acquisition and Teaching, The University of Arizona, 1999) teaches graduate-level courses in ESL/SLA theory, methodology, and multimedia technology as well as graduate courses in curriculum theory and development for the SL classroom, cultural literature, foundations of bilingual education, content area English as a second language, and psycholinguistics and language acquisition.
 He joined the faculty of the College of Education at SUNY Fredonia in Fall 2005 where he is currently an Associate Professor of TESOL and SLA Specialist, performing research and development in second language teaching methodology, figurative competence, curriculum and program design, and multimedia-based learning.
 As the TESOL Program Coordinator, he coordinates and directs the TESOL Education Program and the Professional Certificate Program TESOL K-12; oversees curriculum planning and graduate course/program development; coordinates the Practicum and Capstone Research Project/Thesis for M.S.ED graduates; and advises graduate students who are pursuing New York State Education Department certification in TESOL K-12.